A Modified CTGAN-Plus-Features Based Method for Optimal Asset Allocation: Problem Formulation

+A comprehensive explanation (including all the formal proofs) regarding the derivation of the equivalent continuous formulation (\ref{eqn:general_continuous_problem}) and its subsequent discretization and linearization, (\ref{eqn:general_discrete_problem_prev}) and (\ref{eqn:general_discrete_problem}), can be found in \cite{rockafellar2000optimization}.
+An in-depth analysis of these equivalent formulations--including practical examples, and a discussion of the general problem setting incorporating transaction costs, value constraints, liquidity constraints, and limits on position--are provided in \cite{palmquist1999portfolio}.

-As mentioned by \citet{palmquist1999portfolio}, the problem stated in (2) can be written in an equivalent discretized and linear fashion.
-This formulation has the advantage that it can be handled with a number of widely available linear optimization solvers.
-Moreover, the discretization allows us to use sampled data from the relevant probability distribution of $\textbf{r}$ in combination with the appropriate discrete probability density function $\pi$.
+This discretized and linear formulation (\ref{eqn:general_discrete_problem}) has the advantage that it can be handled with a number of widely available linear optimization solvers.
+Moreover, the discretization allows us to use sampled data from the relevant probability distribution of $\textbf{r}$ in combination with the appropriate discrete probability density function $\bm{\pi}$.